The best hotels in Killarney

 If you're planning full days in the park, the Muckross Road hotels save you real time.
 The Europe Hotel in Fossa has a private lake frontage, and guests there can kayak or boat directly from the grounds.
 That's not something you get from a hostel on Park Road, and at $290-480/night for that setting, it's a fair exchange.

-Killarney's best neighborhoods
+Killarney's best hotel regions

 Town Centre is where you want to be for your first visit: everything's walkable and the pub scene on New Street and High Street is unbeatable.
 If you're here for the lakes and want something quieter, Muckross Road gives you both access and atmosphere without the late-night noise.